Salvador Felipe Jacinto Dalí y Domenech, otherwise known simply as Salvador Dalí, was born on May 11, 1904, in the town of Figueras, Spain.

-Just 9 months before Dalí was born, on the 1st August, 1903, Dalí’s older brother died of a stomach problem.
+Just 9 months before Dalí was born, on August 1, 1903, Dalí’s older brother died of a stomach problem.

-When Dalí was 5, they took him to his older brother’s grave and shared their belief of reincarnation with him, something that he too came to believe.
+When Dalí was 5, they took him to his older brother’s grave and shared their belief in reincarnation with him, something that he too came to believe.